lionzwarrior/learn-astro/src/posts/gear-is-insanely-expensive.md

 ---
 author: dwight-schrute
-categories: ["studio tips"]
+categories: ["career advice"]
 date: 08/10/2021
 featured: false
-image: /images/photoshoot.jpg
+image: ./images/gear.jpg
-title: Behind the scenes with our artists
+title: Gear is insanely expensive
-slug: behind-the-scenes-with-our-artists
+slug: gear-is-insanely-expensive
 ---

 Collaboration is a key component of many creative endeavors, and music production is no exception.
 In fact, collaboration can be essential to the success of a music project, as it allows for the pooling of diverse talents and perspectives to create something truly unique and compelling.